astarte-platform/astarte/doc/pages/user/040-connect_device.md

 installations are vulnerable to a number of different attacks and should NEVER be used in production.*

+### Device capabilities

+A device can define how future communication with Astarte will take place by specifying **capabilities**.
+Capabilities all have a default value and they can be changed singularly or in batch, by publishing a BSON message on `/<realm name>/<device id>/capabilities`.

+For a list of all available capabilities, their possible values and their purpouse, refer to [Astarte MQTT v1 Protocol specification](080-mqtt-v1-protocol.md#device-capabilities)

 ### Interfaces and Introspection

 A Device **must** have some installed interfaces to be capable of exchanging data.
 These interfaces